Automattic/vip-cli/README.md

 # VIP-CLI

-VIP-CLI is a tool for interacting with and managing your VIP applications.
+VIP-CLI is a tool for interacting with and managing your [WordPress VIP applications](https://wpvip.com/).

 ## Further documentation